jbcodeforce/flink-studies/flink-sql/00-basic-sql/README.md

 );
 ```

-Using the SQL client we can select some data from this table:
+Using the SQL client, we can select some data from this table:

 ```sql
 SELECT * from employee_info WHERE dept_id = 101;